klisiewicz/flutter-bloc-patterns/README.md

 ##### ViewStateBuilder
 `ViewStateBuilder` is responsible for building the UI based on the view state.
 It's a wrapper over the `BlocBuilder` widget so it accepts a `bloc` object and a set of handy callbacks, which corresponds to each possible state:

+* `onReady` - informs the presentation layer that view is in it's initial state, and no action has taken place yet,
-* `onLoading` - informs the presentation layer that the list is loading, so it can display a loading indicator,
+* `onLoading` - informs the presentation layer that the data is being loaded, so it can display a loading indicator,
-* `onRefreshing` - informs the presentation layer that the list is refreshing, so it can display a refresh indicator or/and the current state of list elements,
+* `onRefreshing` - informs the presentation layer that the data is being refreshed, so it can display a refresh indicator or/and the current state of list elements,
 * `onSuccess` - informs the presentation layer that the loading is completed and a `nonnull` and not empty data was retrieved,
 * `onEmpty` - informs the presentation layer that the loading is completed, but `null` or empty data was retrieved,
 * `onError` - informs the presentation layer that the loading or refreshing has ended with an error.
 It also provides an error that has occurred.